ddeville/scripts/README.md

     - `nvim +checkhealth conform`
     - `nvim +checkhealth` to check health of everything at once

+### Biometrics on Arch Linux

+- Enroll finger `fprintd-enroll damien -f right-index-finger`
+- Edit `/etc/pam.d/polkit-1` and add `auth sufficient pam_fprintd.so` to the top
+- Repeat with whatever file is appropriate in `/etc/pam.d/*`

 ## Maintenance

 - Run `make -C install shell-plugins` to update the shell plugins.